 Why a Company Issues Shares

-Here is a simple question: why does the company want to trade own shares on the stock market?
-You guess it right – to get an additional capital.
-That capital, (obtained when the traders like yourself or larger like investment institutions buy the shares and become shareholders), can be used to invest into research and development, pay off the debt, purchase another company, etc.
+Here is a simple question: why does the company want to trade its own shares on the stock market?
+You guess it right – to get additional capital.
+That capital, (obtained when the traders like yourself or larger like investment institutions buy the shares and become shareholders), can be used to invest in research and development, pay off the debt, purchase another company, etc.

 UNDERWRITER --> IPO --> STOCK MARKET (NASDAQ, NYSE)